Section outline

 • Digital Audio Workstations (DAW)

 Besides our familiar Audacity, we can get a little peeks into two other, commercial digital audio workstation (=DAW) software, namely Ableton Live and FL Studio.
-You can check out an Maya-Roisin Slater's interview with Gerhard Behles Robert Henke titled One adds and the other subtracts about Live and how it rose from the needs of their project Monolake.
+You can check out an Maya-Roisin Slater's interview with Gerhard Behles and Robert Henke titled One adds and the other subtracts about Live and how it rose from the needs of their project Monolake.
 An interesting story of art and technology merging in software, and then getting a live (pun intended) of it's own.
 FL Studio too is a development of Fruity Loops, an influential, loop-based sample player software.
 Both, as well as Audacity and Pure Data (Pd) which we used to make our own synthesizer can host "virtual" instruments and effects inside of them from lively market of "VSTs".
 Live, FL Studio, Audacity and other DAWs are organized around the timeline view with tracks, automations, instrumentation etc. Such left-to-right view is not unfamiliar from sheet music.
 For the history of the this view, and it's implications you can see Andrew Lison's paper.
 "New Media, 1989: Cubase and the New Temporal Order" in Computational Culture, link in the course syllabus.

 (timeline view of Steinberg Cubase 1.51, quoted from Andrew Lison's "New Media, 1989: Cubase and the New Temporal Order" in Computational Culture, 2020)